Skip to main content

 - Shareholder | Clark Nuber P.S.

-Indirect cost recovery under Federal grants can be complex and not intuitive.
-Come learn the basics of Federal indirect costs including reimbursement basics, negotiation of Federal indirect cost rates and how indirect cost recoveries are audited under the Single Audit.
+Indirect cost recovery under Federal grants can be complex and unintuitive.
+Come learn the basics of Federal indirect costs including reimbursement basics, negotiation of Federal indirect cost rates, and how indirect cost recoveries are audited under the Single Audit.

 Learning Objectives:

-• Learn the Indirect Cost recovery options under the Uniform Guidance
+• Identify the indirect cost recovery options under the Uniform Guidance.

-• Learn the basics of preparing and negotiating a Federal indirect cost rate proposal
+• Recognize the basics of preparing and negotiating a Federal indirect cost rate proposal.

-• Understand how Indirect Cost recovery methods are audited as part of the Single Audit
+• Analyze how indirect cost recovery methods are audited as part of the single audit.

 12:30 PM – 1:45 PM EDT